Pankomann/igdb-releases/README.md

 ### ℹ️ About the Data

-This calendar includes only games that are considered "popular" based on:
+This calendar currently adds, removes, updates games based on the following criteria:
 - IGDB **Hypes or Follows** ≥ 5
 - First release date within **30 days ago to 365 days ahead**
 - Games with no listed platform are still included as `[Undefined]`.